technology-toolbox/website/content/blog/jjameson/2007/03/22/what-s-in-a-name-defaultfeaturereceiver-vs-featureconfigurator.md

 title: "What's in a name? \"DefaultFeatureReceiver\" vs. \"FeatureConfigurator\""
 date: 2007-03-22T07:07:00-06:00
 excerpt:
-  "In my previous post ( Scope Dependencies for SharePoint Features ) you may have noticed that in the Feature.xml file, I specified the feature receiver class as DefaultFeatureReceiver but the code sample is actually from FeatureConfigurator .
-This warrants..."
+  In my previous post ( Scope Dependencies for SharePoint Features ) you may have noticed that in the Feature.xml file, I specified the feature receiver class as DefaultFeatureReceiver but the code sample is actually from FeatureConfigurator .
+This warrants...
 aliases:
   [
     "/blog/jjameson/archive/2007/03/21/what-s-in-a-name-defaultfeaturereceiver-vs-featureconfigurator.aspx",